Smithsonian/dpo-packrat/README.md

 ```

 8. After the database has been initialized, Solr enterprise-search needs to be indexed in order to populate the repository.
 Navigate to `localhost:4000/solrindex` in the browser and wait for the result to appear.
+Once Solr finishes indexing, set up via Docker is complete!

 *Note: sometimes a failure message will appear even upon successful indexing.
 Successful indexing can be seen in the server container logs and by visiting the repository and finding the newly populated entries.*